xaya/forked-evm-testing/README.md

 to a GSP running inside the Docker Compose.
 It is not exposed publicly (which would be difficult to do due to having to bind and report its IP address for ZMQ notifications).

+## GSP

+The GSP is exposed through a reverse proxy on `http://localhost:8100/gsp`.